Emmotes/ic_spoilers/docs/season_6.md

 {
     "effect_keys": [{"effect_string": "warden_specter_rush"}],
     "requirements": [],
-    "description": {"desc": "When Warden attacks, all active Accursed Specters rush toward the location of their target prior to them hitting it"}, "id": 1725,
+    "description": {"desc": "When Warden attacks, all active Accursed Specters rush toward the location of their target prior to them hitting it."}, "id": 1725,
     "flavour_text": "",
     "graphic_id": 0,
-    "properties": []
+    "properties": {
+        "use_outgoing_description": true,
+        "is_formation_ability": true
+    }
 }
 </pre>
 </p>